-Again, it’s the same deal.
-However, both the GT-86 and BRZ come with more upgraded features such as a better stereo and the option of leather and Alcantara seating.
-The cars’ 2+2 layout gives it a small backseat that can be folded flat to allow for increased trunk space.
+The GT-86 and BRZ come with more premium features than the FR-S, such as a better stereo and the option of leather and Alcantara seating.
+The cars' 2+2 layout gives it a small backseat that can be folded flat to allow for increased trunk space.
 Buyers have a choice between a six-speed manual transmission or a six-speed automatic with paddle shifters.
 The latter of which was engineered to mimic the response time of a dual-clutch gearbox.
 17-inch wheels are standard on all three.